A published folklorist, Pollyanna enjoys writing about hidden histories, folk customs, and things that go bump in the night.

-If you are going to add a pendant to your necklace, slide it on to the cord when your berries have made up half the desired length of the necklace.
-Tie a knot either side to secure it in place.
+If you are going to add a pendant to your necklace, slide it onto the cord when your berries have made up half the desired length of the necklace.
+Tie a knot on either side to secure it in place.

 Pendants are only optional, but make a nice addition to the necklace; especially if it is a gift.

 Continue threading your berries until the necklace is the desired length.

 You will notice that the juice may stain the cord black.
 This is normal and to be expected.